Choose Good Health – For yourself, your family and friends. Make it Happen

 When you increase your water intake and become hydrated take a least a level teaspoon of salt per day – not all at once!
 Take a portion each time you drink water.
 Salt is not bad for you – it provides the sodium your body needs at a cellular level for the nutrition of your body cells and the hydration of them.

-Salt does not cause high blood pressure.
 Dehydration is the major cause of high blood pressure.

 Use salt without additives – especially avoid salt with additives to make it flow properly.
 Sea salt and himalayan salt are good.

 Do not take the salt all at once.
 Put a level teaspoon in a small container.
 You take it with you.
 Before drinking water wet your finger and stick it in the salt and then put the salt on your tongue.
 Then drink the water.